georgeflanagin/funiq/README.md

 1. General
 2. Options
-3. Methods
+3. Typical uses

 # General

+`funiq` is a program to look for files on large file systems that are *probably* duplicates.

+1.  `funiq` first extracts all the possible information from the directory, and does not read the files.
+    It builds two tables, one with the file size as a key, and the other with the inode as the key.
+1. The files with unique sizes are eliminated from further consideration.
+Files with the same inode are clearly the same file, and they are also dismissed from further consideration.
+1. The normal mode is `defcon == 5`, in which case the first disc page of files with the same length are hashed to see if they are different.
+In `defcon == 4`, the first 64 pages are hashed.
+A table is built that is keyed on hash, and files with unique hashes are eliminated.
+More robust (and time consuming) methods are used at `defcon < 4`.

-Unless you are running --quiet, the program will display
-    a period for every 1000 files that are "stat-ed" when the directory is being browsed.
+Unless you are running --quiet, the program will display a period for every 1000 files that are "stat-ed" when the directory is being browsed.

-Hashing is shown with a # for every 1000 files that are
+Hashing is shown with a # for every 1000 files that are hashed.
-    hashed.

 # Options